A reconciliation of the Pryce-Ward and Klein-Nishina statistics for semi-classical simulations of annihilation photons correlations: Introduction

 Unlike the joint scattering of two entangled photons -- described by the Pryce-Ward cross section -- a scattering of two independent photons is described by the Klein-Nishina cross section~\cite{klein_nishina}:

 applying to each photon separately.
-This form is also valid only for the 511~keV annihilation photons.
 In particular, the azimuthal angles~$\phi_i$ from the Klein-Nishina formula are defined \textit{relative to each annihilation photon's initial polarization}~\cite{depaola_nima}, hence the alternative notation for the solid angle element \mbox{$\D^2\omega_i=\D(\cos\theta_i)\D\phi_i$}.
 Interestingly, only recently has the Compton scattering cross section for single photons been calculated at next-to-leading order in a perturbative QED~\cite{KN_NLO}.

 The Pryce-Ward cross section provides a greater azimuthal modulation of scattered photons than can be classically obtained from two independent scatterings based on the Klein-Nishina cross section~\cite{aharonov_bohm,pryce_ward,snyder,caradonna_pra_2024}.
 See Refs.~\cite{ivashkin_2023,makek_2024} for a concise overview of the past measurements of this modulation, starting with the first experimental scheme proposed by Wheeler~\cite{wheeler} and the first experimental confirmation by Wu and Shaknow~\cite{wu_shaknow}.
 A laboratory setup has even been constructed for an undergraduate study of this modulation~\cite{undergraduate}.
 While the increased modulation (relative to the scattering of separable photons) seems to be beyond doubt -- both theoretically and experimentally -- a question has been recently raised as to whether this modulation serves as the evidence of the initial photons' entanglement~\cite{beatrix}.
-This was quickly followed by the opposing publications refuting this claim~\cite{caradonna_2019,caradonna_pra_2024}, and soon after by another one supporting it~\cite{exp_study}.
-Thus, this issue seems to remain an open topic.
+This was quickly followed by the opposing publication refuting this claim~\cite{caradonna_2019} and soon after by an experimental study supporting it~\cite{exp_study}.
+Further clarifications were provided in Refs.~\cite{caradonna_pra_2024,lemonade_arxiv}, while subsequent theoretical and experimental studies~\cite{makek_2024,caradonna_2024,decoherence_2024,caradonna_pra_2025,caradonna_pra_2025_x} have moved the discussion well beyond the initial question about the modulation serving as an entanglement witness, toward a fuller understanding of how the entanglement evolves under Compton interactions.